farcaster-project/RFCs/02-user-stories.md

  * The refund Arbitrating address

-Those addresses are inputs asked by the client before the beginning of the swap and should follow the address *reuse* stategy for the concerned blockchain.
+Those addresses are inputs asked by the client before the beginning of the swap and should follow the address *reuse* strategy for the concerned blockchain.

-During the swap phase the client may propose to the user an *abort* action.
+During the swap phase, the client may propose to the user an *abort* action.
 It is up to the client implementation to define whether a user can abort a running swap, and how this should be done.
 We recommend that the client allows the user to *abort* only before detecting money locked on-chain.

 ### Steps